- Date : 14/09/2020

 Considering modern cars are made to last for a long time, buying a used car can be a very smart decision.
 However, it can be a rather intimidating experience for both, buyers as well as sellers.
 This is where the following checklist can simplify matters, reduce risk, and convert the transaction into a hassle-free affair.

-When you are buying a second hand car, it is possible to get swayed very easily.
-For example, when you go to a dealership you might see a 7-year-old Honda City for 6 Lakhs and standing next to it you’ll see a 4-year-old Toyota Camry (which is a far more premium car) for 7 lakhs.
-You might convince yourself to spend that extra 1 lakh and pick up a Camry but the cost of running and maintaining a Camry is far higher than that of Honda City.
+When you are buying a second-hand car, it is possible to get swayed very easily.
+For example, when you go to a dealership, you might see a seven-year-old Honda City for Rs 6 lakhs and standing next to it you’ll see a four-year-old Toyota Camry (which is a far more premium car) for Rs 7 lakhs.
+You might convince yourself to spend that extra Rs 1 lakh and pick up a Camry, but the cost of running and maintaining a Camry is far higher than that of Honda City.
 In the long run, you’ll end up spending a lot more money out of your pocket.
 Now let’s look at a checklist for second-hand car buying.

 1. Check the car’s condition